dotCMS/core/core-web/libs/sdk/angular/README.md

 2. Verify that your dotCMS configuration (URL, auth token, site ID) is correct.
 3. Check the browser console for any error messages.
 4. Refer to the [dotCMS documentation](https://dotcms.com/docs/) for additional guidance.

+## Contributing

+GitHub pull requests are the preferred method to contribute code to dotCMS.
+Before any pull requests can be accepted, an automated tool will ask you to agree to the [dotCMS Contributor's Agreement](https://gist.github.com/wezell/85ef45298c48494b90d92755b583acb3).

+## Licensing

+dotCMS comes in multiple editions and as such is dual licensed.
+The dotCMS Community Edition is licensed under the GPL 3.0 and is freely available for download, customization and deployment for use within organizations of all stripes. dotCMS Enterprise Editions (EE) adds a number of enterprise features and is available via a supported, indemnified commercial license from dotCMS.
+For the differences between the editions, see [the feature page](http://dotcms.com/cms-platform/features).